godfried/mcsa-member-sync/README.md

-# mcsa-member-sync
+# MCSA Member Sync

-MCSA CT member sync between Membaz &amp; Everlytic.
+This is a tool to sync members from Membaz to Everlytic.